Mike2481/tech-blog-5000/Readme.md

 ## Installation

 Log in to the MySql shell and type source db/schema.sql.
 Once the database is created, quit the shell and run seeds to populate tables by typing npm run seeds in the command line.
-Once tables are seeded, visit the deployed application on Heroku [here](https://shielded-plateau-85330.herokuapp.com/)
+Once tables are seeded, the application can be seen on localhost:3001  The unseeded or "fresh" application can be seen by visiting Heroku [here](https://shielded-plateau-85330.herokuapp.com/)